-The growth strategy or equivalent council-approved plans and strategies must be notified within two years of either the operative date of Plan Change 1 to the Regional Policy Statement or the date at which a council determines that it is a tier 3 local authority, and must address:
+The growth strategy or equivalent council-approved plans and strategies must be notified by a date agreed to between the local authority and the Regional Council, and must address:

 - 1. how the local authority will provide sufficient development capacity to meet expected demand for housing and for business land over the short term, medium term, and long term as set out in the National Policy Statement on Urban Development 2020; - 2. the values and aspirations of hapū and iwi for urban development; - 3. the location and extent of urban settlements meeting the definition of a tier 3 urban environment; - 4. the location, land use types, staging, density and trigger requirements of future urban growth areas; - 5. identification of any areas within urban environments where greater heights and density of urban form are to be enabled; - 6. the type, scale and staging of infrastructure required to support or service development capacity, including three waters infrastructure, along with the general location of the corridors and other sites required to provide it; - 7. the multi-modal transport links and infrastructure required to service urban development and urban environments, both within an area of new development and connecting to neighbouring areas and existing transport infrastructure, in a way that provides good accessibility between housing, jobs, community services, natural spaces and open spaces; and - 8. the development principles in APP11.